SBS - the safe choice

 Corrosion-testing is performed with respect to the ISO 9227 NSS.

-SBS Friction A/S continuously strives to be the Worlds’ best OEM and Aftermarket supplier.
+SBS Friction continuously strives to be the worlds best OEM and Aftermarket supplier within brake systems.

-We want to be experienced as the customer’s only / first choice of supplier of brake pads both for aftermarket and OEM segments.
+We want to be experienced as the customer’s first choice of supplier of brake pads for aftermarket and OEM segments.